hasnatfahim12/Roadsurfer-project/README.md

 - **Booking Detail View**: Displays detailed information about a selected booking, including customer name, booking dates, and station information.
 - **Drag-and-Drop Rescheduling (Optional)**: Allows station employees to reschedule pickups or returns by dragging and dropping bookings within the calendar.
 - **State Management (Optional)**: Introduces state management for better handling of application data and UI state.
-- **Unit Tests**: Comprehensive unit tests to ensure the reliability and correctness of the codebase.

 ## Demo

-Check out the live demo of the application hosted on GitHub Pages: [Demo Link](#)
+Check out the live demo of the application hosted on GitHub Pages: [Demo Link](https://hasnatfahim12.github.io/Roadsurfer-project/)

 ## Tech Stack